estromsnes/oxalis/README.md

 * At oxalis: mvn clean install
 * At oxalis-start-inbound: mvn package -Dmaven.test.skip cargo:deployer-undeploy cargo:deployer-deploy.
 This will start the access point in Tomcat.
 * At oxalis-standalone: mvn -Dmaven.test.skip assembly:assembly.
 This builds the command line component.
-* At oxalis-standalone/target: java -jar oxalis.jar.
+* At oxalis-standalone/target: java -jar oxalis-standalone.jar.
 This gives an overview over the command line options.

 Miscellaneous notes: